F.F. Fox'SFarm of Alapaha Blue Blood Bulldogs

 *Eggs- Raw egg whites can give dogs biotin deficiency, so be sure to consult the advice of a licensed veterinarian before giving them or any food/treats to your pet you may be unsure about, for their health and safety.

-*Macadamia Nuts- They are some of the most poisonous foods for dogs.
-Macadamia nuts, part of the Proteaceae family, can cause vomiting, increased body temperature, inability to walk, and lethargy.
+*Macadamia Nuts- This is one of the most poisonous foods for dogs.
+They can cause vomiting, increased body temperature, inability to walk and lethargy.
 Even worse, they can affect the dogs' nervous system.

-*Garlic- Like onions, chives, and leeks, garlic is part of the Allium family, and it is five times more toxic to dogs than the rest of the Allium plants.
-Garlic can create anemia in dogs, causing side effects such as pale gums, elevated heart rate, weakness, and collapse.
+*Garlic- Like onions, chives, leeks and garlic, is part is five times more toxic to dogs than the rest of the Allium plants.
+Garlic can create anemia in dogs, causing side effects such as pale gums, elevated heart rate, weakness and collapse.
 Poisoning from garlic and onions may have delayed symptoms, so if you think your dog may have eaten some, contact your veterinarian.

 *Ice Cream- Dogs do not digest dairy very well, and some dogs have a slight intolerance to lactose, a sugar found in milk products.